mhadihossaini/Generating_Text_With_Trained-_Model_Custom_llm/README.md

 ## Overview

-Custom_LLM (Custom Language Model) is a deep learning model designed to extract datasets from PDF documents and generate text-based content from the extracted data.
+Generating_Text_With_Trained-_Model_Custom_llm (Custom Language Model) is a sophisticated deep learning model aimed at automating the extraction of datasets from PDF documents and generating text-based content from this data.
+This model facilitates the seamless conversion of structured and unstructured data in PDF format into insightful, human-readable text.

 ## Features